Human Ethics Advisory Group Health (HEAG-H)

 What are the possible outcomes of HEAG-H review?

-- The HEAG-H may grant approval, request amendments to or resubmission of low risk research proposals.
+The HEAG-H may grant approval, request amendments or request resubmission of low risk research proposals.

 After approval, what then?